espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Blink Blade.md

 **Frequency** once per day

 **Effect** You cast _[[Translocate]]_.
-The space you leave and the one you appear in are filled with puffs of smoke that make anyone within [[Concealed]] until they leave the smoke or until the end of your next turn, at which point the smoke dissipates.
+The space you leave and the one you appear in are filled with puffs of smoke that make anyone within [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] until they leave the smoke or until the end of your next turn, at which point the smoke dissipates.
 When used in strong winds, the smoke disperses immediately.

 * * *